Hamm's Brewery: Houston

 A final attempt at expansion was made in 1963 with the purchase of the Gulf Brewing Company of Houston, Texas.
 The brewery had been founded in 1933 by Howard Hughes.
 This venture was more successful, but in 1967 the brewery suffered a fire.
 Heublein decided not to rebuild and sold off the property.
 The closing of the Houston brewery in 1967 marked the beginning of the end for Hamm's bid to be a national brand.
 The breweries in San Francisco and Los Angeles were closed in the early 1970s.

 Products

 While Hamm's is no longer an independent brewing company, it is still sold in select markets under the Hamm's brand and label.
-The beer is brewed and sold by Molson Coors North America, of Toronto.
+The beer is brewed and sold by Molson Coors North America.
 Several Hamm's beers have been produced by Molson Coors: Hamm's Premium, the original pale lager; Hamm's Golden Draft; and Hamm's Special Light.

 In August 2021, MolsonCoors announced it was discontinuing Hamm's Special Light as part of a "streamlining" effort by the company.